What Is Anti-Malware? How Does It Work And Why Your Business Needs It.

 What’s The Bottom Line?

-After reading this article, you understand what anti-malware is, how it works, and how it differs from anti-spam and antivirus software.
+After reading this article, you understand what anti-malware is, how it works, and how it differs from anti-spam and anti-virus software.

 The bottom line is that anti-malware software is one tool to help keep your IT infrastructure safe, but it doesn’t protect your data from every cyber threat.
 In fact, no single security tool can keep your data and infrastructure 100% secure.

-So, just as each additional layer of security at your home (including locks, alarm systems, and electronic gates) provides another deterrent for criminals, every layer of security you put in place provides more protection to keep your network and data safe.
+So, just as each additional layer of security at your home (including locks, alarm systems, and electronic gates) provides another deterrent for criminals, every layer of security you put in place provides more protection to keep your network and sensitive data safe.

 If you find yourself wondering whether your organization’s security tools are up to the latest cyber threats, click the link below for a free checklist you can use to: